Camp Baker- barrier-free special needs facility

 - Have fun, fun, fun!

-Providing Four Support Services for Families
+Providing Compassionate Support Services for Families

 “Each time my child visits Camp Baker I see improvements.
 It’s a wonderful place that gives our family a real break and peace of mind.
 It truly is a big help to us.”

-- Summer Camp - Day and Overnight
+- Day and Overnight

 - Week long summer sessions for children ages 6 through adult.
 Nursing staff on site provides medical services.
 Activities include swimming, hiking, horseback riding, canoeing, dance & theatre arts, arts & crafts and a variety sports.